 Each checkbox has two different states: selected or unselected, which are similar to an on and off switch.
 If a checkbox label says “Yes, send me an email,” it’s clear what checking that box (or not checking it) will accomplish.

-Checkboxes also visibly show users what’s been selected and makes it easy for them to “uncheck” an option, which can be difficult with other selection methods on a form (such as radio buttons or dropdown boxes).
+Checkboxes also visibly show users what’s been selected and makes it easy for them to “uncheck” an option, which can be difficult with other selection methods on a form (such as radio buttons or select menus).
 It’s common to include “check all that apply” instructions with checkboxes to let users know it’s okay to select more than one option at a time.

 When to use the checkbox component

 To display multiple answers.
 When a user can select any number of choices from a list.

 To allow users to toggle answers.
 When a user needs to acknowledge acceptance of something (like terms of service) or switch between two opposite states, such as unchecked = “no” and checked = “yes.”

 When to consider something else

 Single-select only.
 If a user can only select one option from a list of many, use radio buttons instead.

 Make the label selectable.
 Users should be able to select either the text label or the checkbox to select or deselect an option.

 List options vertically.
 Horizontal listings can make it difficult to tell which label pertains to which checkbox.